 The music video could’ve been a spoof of quiz shows.
 The momentum of Ratt’s career would’ve been such that they would have an unprecedented (for them anyway) 4th single – Dangerous but Worth the Risk.
 The music video could’ve been an explosive house party which makes sense because the song is a party anthem that could’ve been used in high school or college movies.

 Ratt’s 4th album, Reach for the Sky, only had 2 music videos.
 The problem is that I Want a Woman was the first single.
 Way Cool Jr. (featuring saxophones and a harmonica) would’ve been a better choice.
-The second single should’ve been Bottom Line – the ultimate song about marriage (the music video could’ve featured Ratt as a wedding act).
+The second single should’ve been Bottom Line – the ultimate song about marriage (the music video could’ve showcased Ratt as a wedding act).
 The B-side should’ve been What I’m After (which has a meaty riff that Stone Sour would use for a song titled 30/150) because it’s more upbeat than What’s it Gonna Be?

 Ironically, one of the things which could have helped get Ratt some much needed recognition would be to act in films.
 For example, Guns ‘n’ Roses (most of them anyway) appeared in a Clint Eastwood movie titled The Dead Pool (1988).
 A cooler example was filmed one year later.
 Bad Influence (starring Rob Lowe and James Spader) allowed The Nymphs to play a song (The Highway) in the film’s coolest scene.
 On the subject of acting gigs, look what we have here: